Preparing Your House to Sell in Summer

 This is the hardest step for nearly all of my clients.
 But to attract buyers, you need to declutter and depersonalize your home.

 Like I said, paring down isn’t easy.
-So here’s what you can automatically remove from your home before you list it:
+If it were, there wouldn’t be so many blog posts offering decluttering tips on the internet!
+Here’s what you can automatically remove from your home before you list it:

 Tattered, worn through furniture